Cowra: History

-Cowra prisoner of war camp
+Prisoner of War camp

 During World War II, Cowra was the site of a prisoner of war (POW) camp.
 Most of the detainees were captured Japanese and Italian military personnel.
-However, in July 1942, Indonesian political prisoners from the Dutch Tanahmerah prison on the Digul river, in West Papua, were transported as "prisoners-of-war" to the Cowra prison camp, at the behest of Netherlands East Indies government in exile (with others who were ill being sent to Liverpool).
+However, in July 1942, Indonesian political prisoners from the Dutch Tanahmerah prison on the Digul river, in West Papua, were transported as "prisoners-of-war" to the Cowra prison camp, at the behest of Netherlands East Indies government-in-exile (with others who were ill being sent to Liverpool).
 These Indonesian prisoners arrived in mid 1942 and were released on 7 December 1943, and subsequent to their release, played an important role in the black bans which effectively frustrated the Dutch reimposition of colonial rule in the Indies.)

 The Cowra breakout

 On 5 August 1944, at least 545 Japanese POWs attempted a mass breakout from the camp.
 Simultaneously, other Japanese prisoners committed suicide, or were killed by their countrymen, inside the camp.

 The actions of the POWs in storming machine gun posts, armed only with improvised weapons, showed what Prime Minister John Curtin described as a "suicidal disregard of life".

 During the breakout and subsequent recapture of POWs, four Australian guards and 231 Japanese died, and 108 prisoners were wounded.
 The dead Japanese were buried in Cowra in the specially created Japanese War Cemetery.
 This is the only such cemetery in Australia, and also holds some of the dead from the World War II air raids on Darwin.

 An Avenue of Honour also commemorates those who died in World War I. There is an annual ceremony to commemorate the breakout, involving local school students, council members, local dignitaries and guest Japanese visitors.